Research

 else:

 NB: Each engine has a different way of checking credentials.
-If they dont have a supported the parent class will check get_voices.
-If you want to save calls just do a get_voices call.
+If they don't have a specific implementation, the parent class will check get_voices.
+If you want to save API calls, you can just do a get_voices call directly.

 These methods manage audio playback by pausing, resuming, or stopping it.
 NB: Only to be used for speak_streamed